MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ### SETTINGS

-The EXTENDED_SETTINGS frame as defined in [I-D.draft-bishop-httpbis-extended-settings] will be renamed SETTINGS and will replace the HTTP/2 SETTINGS frame.
+The EXTENDED_SETTINGS frame as defined in [I-D.bishop-httpbis-extended-settings] will be renamed SETTINGS and will replace the HTTP/2 SETTINGS frame.

 **TODO:**  SETTINGS_ACK and stream state.
 Do we need to emit the ACK